5 Things I Learned About eBay This Week: New Seller Tips

 Continue Learning While You Are Doing ANYTHING ELSE

 You know when I listen to YouTube videos?
 When I am in the SHOWER (yes, you read that correctly).
 When I am cooking dinner.
-When I am lying in bed waiting for my husband to come in and finish up with work.
+Sometimes, when I am lying in bed waiting for my husband to come in and finish up with work.
 When I am writing blog posts – like this one.
 I am actually listening to a video RIGHT NOW as I type.
 I am multi-tasking.
-I never just sit and spend hours doing nothing but learning.
+You see, I never just sit and spend hours doing nothing but learning.
 I am living my life and learning.
-I don’t have time to stop and learn.
+Usually, I don’t have time to stop and learn.
 I have to keep pushing forward.
 So, double up and go – people!
 Go!

 Do you have any tips that you’d like to share?
 Are you a new eBay seller?
 Would love to hear your experiences!